Many users of Asset Bank want to download an image in the highest resolution possible, for example for use in print.

 The best way to enable this is to configure a Usage Type (for example called 'High Res (Original)') that has the checkbox 'Download Original' checked.

-- The source file contains all the information available about the image - if this is a compressed JPEG then so be it.
+- The source file contains all the information available about the image.
 Although Asset Bank can apply interpolation, for example if you upsize an image, tools like Photoshop are likely to be better at it.
 Likewise with colourspace conversions.

 - TIFFs are generally much bigger than JPEGs, so all you will achieve is slower download speeds for users.